-In Sanskrit’s literal translation the name “Indrajit” mentioned as “Conqueror of Indra” and Meghanada as “Thunderous”.
-In Tamil literal translation the name Meghanada mentioned as “One with the voice as deep as the (rumbling) Clouds”.
+In Sanskrit’s literal translation, the name “Indrajit” is mentioned as “Conqueror of Indra” and Meghanada as “Thunderous.”
+In Tamil literal translation, the name Meghanada is mentioned as “One with the voice as deep as the (rumbling) Clouds.”
 He defeated Indra, after which he came to be known as Indrajit.

 Indrajit was a son of Ravana and a possessor of Indra Loka(heaven).
 Indrajit played an active role in the battle between Lord Rama and Ravana.
-He was a mighty Atimaharathi and said to be invulnerable in battle because of a Yajna he used to perform before every battle.
+He was a mighty Atimaharathi and said to be invulnerable in battle because of a Yajna he performed before every battle.

-Indrajit is considered as the powerful warrior of his era and the only warriors along with Parshurama to ever possess the three ultimate weapons of Trimurti, i.e. Brahmanda Astra, Vaishnava Astra, and Pashupatastra.
+Indrajit is considered the powerful warrior of his era and the only warrior along with Parshurama ever to possess the three ultimate weapons of Trimurti, i.e., Brahmanda Astra, Vaishnava Astra, and Pashupatastra.
 He learned all kinds of cosmic weapons from his Guru Shukracharya, Lord Brahma, Lord Vishnu, and Lord Shiva.
-By defeating the devas in heaven he took their weapons and become the possessor of deva.
+By defeating the devas in heaven, he took their weapons and became the possessor of deva.
 Indrajit killed 670 million Vanara’s in a day, nearly killing the entire half man-half monkey race.

 Indrajit was the eldest son of Ravana and Mandodari, the daughter of Mayasura.
 Because his birth cry sounded like thunder, He was named Meghanada after his birth.
-When Meghanada was going to be born, Ravana desired his son to be supreme so that no one in the world could defeat him.
-Ravana wanted him to be the warrior and extremely knowledgeable.
-Ravana knew a great priest and as per his instructions he controlled all the planets and constellations in such a position that would allow his son to be born the way he wanted.
-All the planets and constellation feared Ravana, because of his anger and power.
-All the planets united in such a way that they come in the 11th house of his Meghanada’s horoscope and Meghanada was born.
+When Meghanada was born, Ravana desired his son to be supreme so that no one in the world could defeat him.
+Ravana wanted him to be a warrior and extremely knowledgeable.
+Ravana knew a great priest, and as per his instructions, he controlled all the planets and constellations in such a position that would allow his son to be born the way he wanted.
+All the planets and constellations feared Ravana because of his anger and power.
+All the planets united to come in the 11th house of his Meghanada’s horoscope, and Meghanada was born.

 At a very young age, Meghanada became the possessor of several supreme celestial weapons, including Brahmanda Astra, Pashupatastra, and Vaishnavastra, under the guidance of Shukracharya, the guru of the Asuras.
 He was married to Sulochana, the daughter of the King of the Serpents Shesha Naga.

-Meghanada indebted and was allowed a chance to ask for a boon from Brahma.
+Meghanada was indebted and was allowed a chance to ask for a boon from Brahma.
 Meghanada asked for immortality, but Brahma remarked that absolute immortality is against the law of nature.
-He was then allowed another boon that after the completion of his Yagna and become immortal.
+He was then allowed another boon that, after the completion of his Yagna, and became immortal.
 But Brahma also advised him that whosoever would destroy this yajna would also kill him.

 Astra’s of Indrajit